 There were 243,000 mariners that served in the war.
 And 9,521 perished while serving—a higher proportion of those killed than any other branch of the US military.
 Roughly four percent of those who served were killed, a higher casualty rate than that of any of the American military services during World War II.
 There were 733 Merchant Marine ships sunk due to enemy attacks, and the Japanese captured 609 mariners as prisoners of war.
 The Germans and Japanese sank six ships manned by the Merchant Marine in 1941 before Pearl Harbor, making mariners some of the first American casualties of the growing global conflict.

-Though they did not see combat, mariners risked their lives supplying the various branches of the armed forces and joint operations with the tools needed to win the war.
+Mariners risked their lives supplying the various branches of the armed forces and joint operations with the tools needed to win the war.
 But their “behind-the-scenes” logistical work, public misunderstanding over their service status, and rumors of their demands for labor rights contributed to mariners failing to receive their much-earned recognition for their courage through GI Bill benefits.

 Merchant Mariners in World War I

 Mariners had a long history before World War II.
 The Continental Congress authorized merchants to arm themselves and serve as privateers to attack British ships and cut off supply lines during the Revolutionary War.
 Following the end of the conflict, the United States established the Revenue-Cutter Service to enforce customs codes and called upon privateers to intervene in armed conflicts like the War of 1812, but the use of seamen for defense or official purposes waned, particularly when President Woodrow Wilson created the US Coast Guard in 1915.